GreatV/oar-ocr/README.md

 - **[ort](https://github.com/pykeio/ort)**: Rust bindings for ONNX Runtime by pykeio.
 This crate provides the Rust interface to ONNX Runtime that powers the efficient inference engine in this OCR library.

 - **[PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR)**: Baidu's awesome multilingual OCR toolkits based on PaddlePaddle.
 This project utilizes PaddleOCR's pre-trained models, which provide excellent accuracy and performance for text detection and recognition across multiple languages.

+- **[Candle](https://github.com/huggingface/candle)**: A minimalist ML framework for Rust by Hugging Face.
+We use Candle to implement Vision-Language model inference.